eda-ricercatore/SienaLaTeX/notes/bibtex-notes.md

-From [valerie2017], the appearance of the "References" section/list can vary between different LaTeX styles (i.e., formats) and customized bibliographic styles (from customized bibliographic style files [WikipediaContributors2020]).
+From [valerie2017], the appearance of the "References" section/list can vary between different LaTeX styles (i.e., formats) and customized bibliography styles (from customized bibliography style files [WikipediaContributors2020]).
 Hence, instead of changing my BibTeX database, fix copies of my BibTeX database.
 + *bib2bib* is a tool that "provides pretty flexible and reliable ways to filter/extract/expand BibTeX entries" [Daniel2011]
 	- "This (little known) utility is part of the bibtex2html tool suite."
 	- "Note: you have to look for the PDF documentation, the HTML documentation does not discuss bib2bib!"